PHIL & STEVE MAHRE – Skiing

 While Ahmad Rashad initially made his mark on the football field, the 1968 Mount Tahoma High School graduate has gone on to cover nearly every major sport in the broadcast booth.

 Following the conclusion of his National Football League career, Rashad joined the NBC football broadcast team as a commentator in 1983.
-In the 30+ years since then, he has gone on to cover the NFL, National Basketball Association, Major League Baseball and Professional Golf Association.
+He went on to cover the NFL, National Basketball Association, Major League Baseball and Professional Golf Association.
 He has also served as studio host during three Olympic Games (1988 Seoul, 1992 Barcelona and 1996 Atlanta) and covered the Track & Field World Championships.

 Rashad’s work has earned numerous Emmy nominations in various categories, including an Emmy win for his writing during the coverage of the Seoul Olympics.
 He has worked as a pregame host for the NFL, including Super Bowl coverage in the mid-1990s, and the NBA, including work in the All-Star Game, playoffs and NBA Finals.
 Beyond sports, he has hosted national television shows Real TV and Entertainment Tonight.

-Born in Portland, Ore., Rashad attended Tacoma’s Mount Tahoma High School in the mid-1960s before moving on to the University of Oregon on a football scholarship.
-Rashad played both wide receiver and running back at UO, earning All-America honors in 1971 before graduating and being picked fourth overall by the St. Louis Cardinals in the 1972 NFL draft.
+Born in Portland, Ore., Rashad (then known as Bobby Moore) attended Tacoma’s Mount Tahoma High School in the mid-1960s before moving on to the University of Oregon on a football scholarship.
+Rashad played both wide receiver and running back for the Ducks, earning All-America honors in 1971 before graduating and being picked fourth overall by the St. Louis Cardinals in the 1972 NFL draft.
 He was a four-time Pro Bowl selection in the NFL, compiling 495 receptions, 6,831 yards and 44 touchdowns while playing for the Cardinals, Buffalo Bills and Minnesota Vikings.

 In 1995, Rashad became the first former athlete to win the Pioneer Award, University of Oregon’s highest alumni honor, awarded to a person who has taken risks to claim a position of leadership through strong character.
 He has been heavily involved in community projects, working with Boys and Girls Clubs and creating an annual golf tournament to raise money for the White Plains Hospital Center, among numerous other charitable projects.
 He was inducted into the College Football Hall of Fame in 2007.